P. Pullayya: Film career

 Pullayya produced and directed many successful films under the banner Padmasree Pictures named after their daughter.

 Jayabheri was a 1959 Telugu musical hit film directed by him and starring Akkineni Nageswara Rao and Anjali Devi in lead roles.
 The film is based on the 1947 production by V. Shantaram, titled Lokshahir Ram Joshi in Marathi and Matwala Shayar Ram Joshi in Hindi.
 The songs in the movie are both classical Carnatic and Folklore with music composed by Pendyala Nageswara Rao.

 Sri Venkateswara Mahatyam was a 1960 magnum opus Telugu film produced and directed by him and starring N. T. Rama Rao.
-The story is based on the story of Lord Venkateswara (Balaji).
+The story is based on the story of Lord Venkateswara.